 Enrico Imperio Neri was born and raised in the Philippines and is a retired researcher from the University of Guam and the Research Corporation of the University of Hawaii.
 Ann Pobutsky is Enrico’s wife and although she was born and raised in Michigan, Ann has spent most of her adult life in the Pacific Islands.
 Ann is currently the Territorial Epidemiologist for the island of Guam, and is a sociologist demographer/ social epidemiologist. by training.
 Enrico and Ann met on the island of Guam.
 Their work together has explored the occupational stratification of Filipinos in Guam and in Hawaii.

-Colleen Woods, Associate Professor, Department of History, University of Maryland, studies U.S. history in a global context, with a special focus on Asia and the Pacific.
+Dr. Colleen Woods, Associate Professor, Department of History, University of Maryland, studies U.S. history in a global context, with a special focus on Asia and the Pacific.